Tribal policing in Oregon

-History of Crime on Oregon Reservations
+History of crime on Oregon reservations

-Native American communities in Oregon have indicated there is a lack of trust with their communities and government, especially regarding police.
+Native American communities in Oregon have indicated there is a lack of trust with their communities and other governments, especially regarding police.
 This has also led to negative perceptions of the outcomes of criminal investigations.

-Crime data is not always consistent in its sharing with tribal governments; local, state, and federal partners / government, and in some instances not occurring.
+Crime data is not always consistent in its sharing with tribal governments; local, state, and federal partners, and in some instances not occurring.
 This has caused many tribal departments to work independently, with limited access to reports and statistical reporting.
 In addition, because of the disconnect between tribal communities and tribal police, there are indications that the number of missing Native American women on tribal lands is potentially underreported.
-Despite this, according to a National Institute of Justice Study, 84% of Native American women have experienced some form of violence in their lifetime, with more than 55% having suffered from physical or sexual violence.
+Despite this, according to a National Institute of Justice study, 84% of Native American women have experienced some form of violence in their lifetime, with more than 55% having suffered from physical or sexual violence.

-A study done by The Work Group examining Law Enforcement Data Systems (LEDS) in 2020 found that out of 1213 reported missing persons in Oregon, 13 were Native American, or Alaskan Native women.
+A study done by The Work Group Examining Law Enforcement Data Systems (LEDS) in 2020 found that out of 1213 reported missing persons in Oregon, 13 were Native American, or Alaskan Native women.
 Of these 13 women, the average age was 20.8 years old, with 69% of the reported Native American or Alaskan Native women being under the age of 18.

-In another study done by the Work Group, participants living off of Oregon Reservations stated that when a crime or missing persons report was made, participants reported that they did not expect the police to act or expect to be believed or taken seriously.
+In another study done by the Work Group, participants living off of Oregon reservations stated that when a crime or missing persons report was made, participants reported that they did not expect the police to act or expect to be believed or taken seriously.

-The combined factors of limited data, limited data sharing, and Tribal members stating a general distrust of the government and police have allowed only a vague scope of the status of crime on Oregon Reservations and their communities.
+The combined factors of limited data, limited data sharing, and Tribal members stating a general distrust of the government and police have allowed only a vague scope of the status of crime on Oregon reservations and their communities.